3VL: Using Trees to Improve Vision-Language Models' Interpretability: Experiments

 In Table \ref{tbl:VL-Check Obj} we add detailed results of VL-Checklist Object datasets, where we evaluate objects' location invariance(e.g, center, middle, and margin) and size invariance (e.g., small, large, medium).
 A robust VLM should recognize objects' existence, regardless of their location and size.
 Note the substantial performance improvement over all Object categories.

 Table~\ref{tbl:VLC_Elevater} summarizes the results for the group categories of VL-Checklist.
 Notice that {\textit{\oursm{}}} is significantly better than the other techniques on the relational and object categories.
 This may be attributed to the tree structure we introduce during training that helps in such type of queries.
-Yet, in attributes the improvement is better than NegCLIP but less than \cite{doveh2023teaching}.
+Yet, in attributes, the improvement is better than NegCLIP but less than \cite{doveh2023teaching}.
 We conjecture that creating shallow rule-based hard negatives is more efficient for teaching attributes concepts like color and material while our tree structure is more beneficial for complex relational knowledge.

 In addition, we report the results of 21 zero-shot tasks (ZS-Tasks).
-This includes Imagenet and the 20 tasks of ELEVATER \cite{elevater}.
+This includes Imagenet and the 20 image classification datasets of ELEVATER \cite{elevater}.
 This test checks the zero-shot image classification performance of our model and it shows that there is only little forgetting in our learning process. \textit{\oursm{}} is better in this respect than NegCLIP but slightly worse than \cite{doveh2023teaching}.
-We also compare to CLIP and CLIP+LoRA finetuned on MS-COCO with contrastive loss (without tree augmented loss) as an ablation of the effects of finetuning on MSCOCO.
+We also compare to CLIP and CLIP+LoRA finetuned on MS-COCO with contrastive loss (without tree-augmented loss) as an ablation of the effects of finetuning on MSCOCO.